Gibbs measures for foliated bundles with negatively curved leaves: An equidistribution result

 \section{An equidistribution result}

-In this section, we will give an interpretation of our results on flat $\C\PP^1$-bundles from the point of view of group actions parametrized with a Riemannian metric of negative curvature.
-In what follows, we consider a projective representation $\rho:\pi_1(B)\to PSL_2(\C)$ which leaves no measure invariant on $\C\PP^1$.
+In this section, we will give an interpretation of our results foliations transverse to $\C\PP^1$-bundles from the point of view of group actions parametrized with a Riemannian metric of negative curvature.
+In what follows, we consider a projective representation $\rho:\pi_1(B)\to \PSL_2(\C)$ which leaves no measure invariant on $\C\PP^1$.